 Which is better?

-If you are in a hallway the 5 x 30ft will be able to reach much further down the hallway than the cone could at 15ft.
+That being said, if you are in a hallway the 5 x 30 ft. will be able to reach much further down the hallway than the cone could at 15 ft.